 Martin is co-editor of the Journal of Media Economics, the leading scholarly journal in his field.
 The journal is international and publishes original research on economic and policy issues affecting mediated communication.
 The journal is ranked in both communication and economics by Journal Citation Reports, a database of the world's best scholarly journals.
 His co-editor is economist Nodir Adilov of Indiana University-Purdue University of Fort Wayne.

-Martin wrote the chapter "Clustering media operations: Rationales and managerial challenges" in Media Product Portfolios: Issues in Management of Multiple Products and Services (Mahwah, NJ: Lawrence Erlbaum, 2005).
-He has had a number of journal articles published.
+- Chapter, "Clustering media operations: Rationales and managerial challenges" in Media Product Portfolios: Issues in Management of Multiple Products and Services (Mahwah, NJ: Lawrence Erlbaum, 2005).

 - Co-author, "Dimensions of news media brand personality" (2010) in Journalism & Mass Communication Quarterly, and "Interdependence in media economics: Ethical implications of the economic characteristics of news" (2009) in the Journal of Mass Media Ethics.

 - Co-author, "The impact of internal labor markets on newspaper industry personnel practices" in The International Journal on Media Management

 - "Clustered newspapers operate more efficiently" (2003) in Newspaper Research Journal